Bringing Back the Bulbourne

 The eagle eyed among you may have already seen the new temporary display panels that have been erected on both Harding’s and Station Moor.
 These panels go in to some detail about the future of the Bulbourne project, specifically the creation of ephemeral ponds (also known as ‘Scrapes’), which are great for wildlife such as wading birds.
-This phase of the project will be starting on the week beginning 23rd October and is due to take no more than a couple of weeks.
+In addition, further minor adjustments to perfect the previous works will also be carried out.

 October 2017 Update:

 The Box Moor Trust and the Environment Agency are delighted to announce that on the evening of Wednesday 17th October, the ‘Bringing Back the Bulbourne’ Project won not one, but two awards!